SOY AND HEART HEALTH

 Soyfoods have been recognized by nutritionists for decades as rich sources of high-quality protein.
-But over the past 20 years, the effect of soy protein on blood cholesterol levels has attracted attention from the nutrition and medical communities.
+But over the past 20 years the effect of soy protein on blood cholesterol levels has attracted attention from the nutrition and medical communities.
 The first rodent studies [6, 7] showing that soy protein lowered cholesterol levels were published more than 60 years ago, and the first clinical trial demonstrating this effect was published in 1967 .
-Throughout the 1970s and 1980s, Italian researchers were instrumental in showing that soy protein directly lowered blood cholesterol levels in very hypercholesterolemic patients [9-11] .
-Nevertheless, it was not until 1995 that the cholesterol-lowering effects of soy protein received widespread recognition.
+Throughout the 1970s and 1980s, Italian researchers were instrumental in showing that soy protein directly lowered blood cholesterol levels in very hyper-cholesterolemic patients [9-11].
+Nevertheless, it wasn’t until 1995 that the cholesterol-lowering effects of soy protein received widespread recognition. .

 In that year, a meta-analysis of the clinical data, which included 38 different comparisons, found that soy protein reduced low-density-lipoprotein cholesterol (LDLC) by approximately 13 percent .
-This reduction was independent of the fatty acid content of soyfoods and was larger than that reported for any other single non-pharmacological treatment.
-Because statins were not yet widely used in clinical practice, the effect of soy protein was essentially equal to that of the available cholesterol-lowering medications.
+This reduction was independent of the fatty acid content of soyfoods and because statins were not yet widely used in clinical practice, the effect of soy protein was similar to that of the available cholesterol-lowering medications.

 The results of the 1995 meta-analysis prompted much investigation into the cholesterol-lowering effects of soy protein.
 Some of this research has been directed at identifying the specific soybean components and mechanisms responsible for cholesterol reduction, whereas other research explored the responses to soy protein in different subpopulations such as hypercholesterolemic individuals and pre- and postmenopausal women.
-In regard to mechanism, some data suggest that cholesterol reduction is a result of the upregulation of hepatic LDL receptors by the peptides formed upon digestion of soy protein [13, 14] .
+In regard to mechanism, some data suggest that cholesterol reduction is a result of the upregulation of hepatic LDL receptors by the peptides formed upon digestion of soy protein [13, 14].
 Researchers also continue to explore whether isoflavones in soybeans impact the cholesterol-lowering effects of soy protein .
-Soybeans are essentially the only nutritionally-relevant source of these diphenolic compounds .
+Soyfoods are uniquely-rich sources of these diphenolic compounds .

-In 2008, the American Heart Association (AHA) formally expressed their opposition to the health claim.
-In their 2006 position paper, the AHA acknowledged the important role soyfoods can have in heart-healthful diets because they are low in saturated and high in polyunsaturated fat .
-However, the decrease in LDLC in response to soy protein, which they estimated as approximately 3%, based on the results of 22 studies, was insufficient in their view to warrant a health claim .
+In 2008, the American Heart Association (AHA) formally expressed their opposition to the existing soy health claim.
+In their 2006 position paper, the AHA acknowledged the important role soyfoods can have in heart-healthful diets because they are low in saturated fat and high in polyunsaturated fat (PUFA) .
+However, the decrease in LDLC in response to soy protein, which they estimated to be approximately three percent, based on the results of 22 studies, was insufficient in their view to warrant a health claim .
 The AHA endorsed the health claim in 2000 shortly after it was first issued .

-In addition to the direct effect of soy protein, Jenkins et al. , using National Health and Nutrition Examination Survey III population data, estimated that as a result of differences in fatty acid intake, when soyfoods replace more traditional sources of protein in the Western diet, LDLC is reduced by 3 to 6 percent.
-There was a 4% reduction in LDL when 24 g soy protein – an amount similar to the 25 g/day established by FDA as the threshold intake for cholesterol reduction – replaced a comparable amount of the more commonly consumed protein sources.
-Thus, as a result of the displacement of traditional sources of protein in Western diets (which tend to be high in saturated fat) by soyfoods, in combination with the direct effects of soy protein, soyfoods can be expected to decrease LDLC by approximately 8 percent.
-Although the current estimates of the cholesterol-lowering effects of soy protein are lower than initially reported, the effect of soy protein is still clinically relevant.
-Since each 1% decrease in LDLC lowers CHD risk by 1 to 3 percent, incorporating soyfoods into the diet can substantially reduce CHD morbidity and mortality [27, 28] .
+In 2010, using National Health and Nutrition Examination Survey III population data, Jenkins et al. , estimated that as a result of differences in fatty acid intake, when soyfoods replace more traditional sources of protein in the Western diet, LDLC is reduced by three to six percent.
+There was a four percent reduction in LDLC when 24 g soy protein – an amount similar to the 25 g/day established by FDA as the threshold intake for cholesterol reduction – replaced a comparable amount of the more commonly consumed protein sources.
+Thus, as a result of the displacement of traditional sources of protein in Western diets (which tend to be high in saturated fat) by soyfoods and the direct effects of soy protein, soyfoods can be expected to decrease LDLC by approximately eight percent.

 Beyond Effects on Lipid Levels